martinthomson/key-consistency/draft-wood-key-consistency.md

 ranging in operational complexity to ease-of-implementation.
 In this section, we survey a number of possible solutions.
 The viaibility of each varies depending on the applicable threat model, external dependencies, and overall system requirements.
 We do not include the fixed public key model from
-{{requirements}}, as this is likely not a viable solution for systems and protocls in practice.
+{{reqs}}, as this is likely not a viable solution for systems and protocls in practice.
 In all scenarios, the server corresponding to the desired key is considered malicious.

 ## User-Driven Discovery {#user-based}